5 Ways To Cook Perfect Salmon Every Single Time

-If you’re new to cooking or not super confident in your skills, salmon can be a little intimidating.
+If you’re not super confident in your cooking skills, salmon can be a little intimidating.
 Which side do you sear first?
-What color pink should it be?
+What shade of pink should it be?
 How do you know when it’s done?!
-Please stop panicking, and cook more salmon.

-It's not only because you need that fish oil—which you do.
-It's that salmon can be one of the easiest things in the world to cook—you just have to find the method that works for you.
-Trust me, though it looks impressive and fancy as heck, it’s amazingly simple.
+Truth is, salmon can be one of the easiest things in the world to cook—you just have to find the method that works for you.
+Trust me, though it looks impressive and fancy, it’s amazingly simple.
 Anyone can do this.

 First of all, which salmon should I buy?

-Valid question!
-If you're looking to make the most ethical choice, keep Monterey Bay Aquarium's Seafood Watch app handy — with it you can search for the exact type of salmon that is available to you.
+As with the consumption of any fish, it's important to keep sustainability in mind.
+If you're looking to make the most ethical choice, keep Monterey Bay Aquarium's Seafood Watch app handy.
+You can use it to search for the exact type of salmon that is available to you.
 Otherwise, go for the highest quality, freshest fish that fits in your budget.
-Don't forget that the nice people behind the counter have so much knowledge to share with you — they'll know what's freshest and most delicious, all you gotta do is ask!
+Don't forget that the nice people behind the counter have so much knowledge to share with you—all you gotta do is ask!

 A note about how long to cook salmon: